ShakirArt/Control_Flow/README.md

 ## Largest Number

 Take 3 user input.
-Declaire a veriable (large) then asign the value of an input to it.
-Use nested if and compare between the veriable (large) and the other numbers.
-If the other numbers are larger than the veriable large, then asign that value to large.
-So, at the end of the statement the veriable large is the largest number.
+Declaire a variable (large) then asign the value of an input to it.
+Use nested if and compare between the variable (large) and the other numbers.
+If the other numbers are larger than the variable large, then asign that value to large.
+So, at the end of the statement the variable large is the largest number.

 ## Sum of Natural Numbers

 Take a number as user input.
-Take a varieble sum.
+Take a variable sum.
 Use formula the print the sum.\
 Follow the formula:
 Sum = ((Number + 1) * Number) / 2